Stories never told

 pg.295, The Relief of Tobruk, W.E Murphy

 That fine kid MacCauley was my great uncle, Angus Alek.
+Known as Alek, he was only 23 when he was killed in Libya during the North Africa campaign.

-There were millions of Alek’s in the wars of the last century – lives taken in their prime, stolen by cruel twists of fate.
+Millions of Alek’s were killed during the wars of the last century.
+Lives taken in their prime by cruel twists of fate.

 We say we will remember them.
 We want to remember them.
 But the people who made the ultimate sacrifice are the easiest to forget.

 Because their stories were never told.